-I am a Fellow of the Association for Psychological Science, the American Psychological Association, the Society for the Psychological Study of Social Issues (SPSSI), and the American Psychology-Law Society.
+I am a Fellow of the Association for Psychological Science, the American Psychological Association, the Society for the Psychological Study of Social Issues (SPSSI), the Society for Experimental Social Psychology, and the American Psychology-Law Society.
 I received the 1994 APLS Dissertation Award, the 2000 Saleem Shah Award for Early Career Achievement in Psychology and Law and the 2004 Outstanding Teacher and Mentor Award, all from the American Psychology-Law Society (APLS/Division 41 of the American Psychological Association).
-I am a past-President of APLS and am the Secretary/Treasurer of SPSSI.
-I also serve as the Associate Editor of the journal, Law and Human Behavior.
+My most recent book, The Psychology of Juries, received the 2018 APLS Book Award.
+I am a past-President of APLS and a past Secretary/Treasurer of SPSSI.
+I also served as the Editor-in-Chief of the journal, Law and Human Behavior (2012-2018).

 - Attitudes and Beliefs

 Research Group or Laboratory:

 - Bottoms, B. L., Kovera, M. B., & McAuliff, B. D. (Eds.).
 (2002).
 Children, social science, and the law.
 New York: Cambridge University Press.